Solving quasi-free and quadratic Lindblad master equations for open fermionic and bosonic systems

-\Emph{Structure and content} -- In Sec.~\ref{sec:Cov}, we introduce the covariance matrix that comprises all two-point correlation functions, and derive its equation of motion for quadratic systems.
-We discuss fermionic and bosonic systems in parallel using Majorana operators such that all structure matrices in the equation of motion are real.
+\Emph{Structure and content} -- In Sec.~\ref{sec:Cov}, we introduce the covariance matrix that comprises the two-point Green's functions and derive its equation of motion for quadratic systems.
+We discuss fermionic and bosonic systems in parallel using Majorana operators, such that all structure matrices in the equation of motion are real.
 Section~\ref{sec:CovEvol} provides a first discussion on the existence of steady states, the stability of the systems, and the question whether they are relaxing.

-In Sec.~\ref{sec:F-Liouvillian} on fermionic systems, we first introduce fermionic ladder super-operators which compose a basis for the space of super-operators similar to treatments in Refs.~\cite{Schmutz1978-30,Harbola2008-465,Prosen2008-10,Dzhioev2011-134}.
-This formalism, which has also been called ``third quantization'' \cite{Prosen2008-10}, is then employed to express the Liouvillians of quadratic fermion systems in a compact (third-quantized) form that conserves the number parity of the so-called super-fermions.
+Sec.~\ref{sec:F-Liouvillian} addresses fermionic systems.
+We first introduce fermionic ladder super-operators, which compose a basis for the algebra of super-operators similar to treatments in Refs.~\cite{Schmutz1978-30,Harbola2008-465,Prosen2008-10,Dzhioev2011-134}.
+This formalism, which has also been called ``third quantization'' \cite{Prosen2008-10}, is then employed to express the Liouvillians of quadratic systems in a compact (third-quantized) form that conserves the number parity of the so-called super-fermions.
 For quasi-free systems, the Liouvillian can be transformed efficiently to a many-body Jordan normal form.
-Based on explicit expressions for the vacua of correspondingly transformed annihilation super-operators, one obtains a biorthogonal operator basis in which the Liouvillian $\L$ is triangular.
+Based on explicit expressions for the vacua of the correspondingly transformed annihilation super-operators, one obtains a biorthogonal operator basis in which the Liouvillian $\L$ is triangular.
 This gives the full many-body spectrum $\{\lambda_\vec{n}\}$ and establishes the relation between the so-called dissipative (or Liouville) gap $\Delta:=-\max_{\vn,\Re\lambda_\vn\neq 0}\Re\lambda_\vn$ and the asymptotic decay rate of the covariance-matrix evolution.
 Using a super-fermion number operator, the Liouvillians of quadratic systems can be brought into a block-triangular form that can be utile for assessing spectral properties like the dissipative gap \cite{Barthel2020_12}.